agd1017/TFG_TRACLUS/README.md

-# TFG TRACLUS: Web Application for Trajectory Clustering
+# TFG TRACLUS: Web application for Analice GPS trajectories

-This repository contains a web application developed using Python, Dash, and related technologies for trajectory clustering and visualization.
-The project focuses on the analysis and clustering of spatial trajectory data, supporting various algorithms and datasets.
+This repository contains a web application developed with Python, Dash and related technologies for clustering and visualizing GPS trajectories.
+The project focuses on the implementation and optimization of the TRA-CLUS algorithm.

 ## Table of Contents